William Penn: Legacy

 Penn's family retained ownership of the province of Pennsylvania until the end of the American Revolution and Revolutionary War.
 However, William's son and successor, Thomas Penn, and his brother John, renounced their father's faith, and fought to restrict religious freedom (particularly for Catholics and later Quakers as well).
 Thomas weakened or eliminated the elected assembly's power, and ran Pennsylvania instead through governors who he appointed.
 He was a bitter opponent of Benjamin Franklin, and Franklin's push for greater democracy in the years leading up to the American Revolution.
 Through the Walking Purchase in 1737, the Penns cheated the Lenape out of their lands in the Lehigh Valley.

 As a pacifist Quaker, Penn considered the problems of war and peace deeply.
 He developed a proposal for a United States of Europe through the creation of a European Assembly made of deputies who could discuss and adjudicate controversies peacefully.
 He is considered the first intellectual to suggest the creation of a European Parliament and what became the present-day European Union in the late 20th century.

 Penn was seen by later Quakers as a theologian in his own right, on the same level as founder George Fox and apologist Isaac Penington.
-During the Gurneyite-Wilburite schism in 1840s American Quakerism, the heads of the conflicting parties, Joseph John Gurney and John Wilbur, both used Penn's writings in the defence of their religious views.
+During the Gurneyite-Wilburite schism in 1840s American Quakerism, the heads of the conflicting parties, Joseph John Gurney and John Wilbur, both used Penn's writings in the defense of their religious views.

+Quakers began publicly questioning Penn's legacy after the murder of George Floyd, with much of the concern being about Penn's active involvement in the slave trade.
+It was reported in January 2021, for example, that Friends Committee on National Legislation was changing the name of the William Penn House in Washington, D.C., citing his slave ownership as the reason.
+The building underwent renovations and was reopened as Friends Place in January 2022.
+Some, such as Kathleen Bell, have broadened the scope of inquiry to include the power he had over society more broadly.
+Bell wrote a 2022 article about Friends House, a Quaker-run building in London, removing Penn's name from a room.
+While most of her article is devoted to debunking reasons others had given for retaining the name, she also wrote, "Quaker businesses tended to succeed through a family's slow accumulation of wealth.
+Many Quaker business owners took advantage of the huge wealth gap between rich and poor; it enabled them to display their benevolence and also to control many aspects of their workers' lives."